MicrosoftDocs/sql-docs/docs/analysis-services/instances/analysis-services-component-version.md

 manager: kfile
 ---

-## Verify Analysis Services cumulative update build version
+# Verify Analysis Services cumulative update build version

 Beginning with SQL Server 2017, the Analysis Services build version number and SQL Server Database Engine build version number do not match.
 While both Analysis Services and the Database Engine use the same installer, the build systems each use are separate.

  In some cases, it may be necessary to verify if a Cumulative Update (CU) build package has been applied and Analysis Services components have been updated.
-You do this by comparing the build version numbers of Analysis Services component files installed on your computer with the  build version numbers for a particular CU.
+You verify by comparing the build version numbers of Analysis Services component files installed on your computer with the  build version numbers for a particular CU.

 ## Verify component file version